Can you lose weight by walking? The answer is “Yes, but…” Walking is real cardio, and a great way to get healthy and support weight loss.

-There’s a lot of new (and older) research showing that walking is a great exercise option for many reasons.
-It’s low impact, doesn’t require much gear to get started, and can be done in many different locations.
+There’s a lot of new (and older) research showing that getting exercise by walking is great for your health.
+Walking is low impact on your joints, doesn’t require much gear to get started, and can be done in many different locations.
 You can choose to walk in a group or on your own, indoors or outdoors, and you can vary your walk to reach different intensity levels.

 However, there’s a difference between maintaining a decent level of fitness and actively losing weight.
 Since walking is a low-impact activity, you might be wondering if it can really help you lose weight.
 The good news: walking can definitely help you maintain your current weight or shed some pounds.
 Like every fitness activity, there are limitations to what walking can do!
 You’ll get healthier by walking, but to lose weight you should keep some other factors in mind.

 Walking has a lot of potential benefits beyond just weight loss.
 Here are just a few of the reasons to start or stick with a walking routine: